an-love-doing-it/fedlearn_blockchain_ipfs/README.md

-Python version 3.13.3
+###Python ver 3.13.3

+To use this repo:

-1. create virtual environment : venv, conda ...
+- create a virtual environment
-   python -m venv [virtual env name]

-2. install packages in requirements.txt
+- download/clone this repo to a another folder same level to the virtual env
+- make sure the folder directly contain run.sh file
-   pip install -r requirements.txt
+- install the requirements.txt

-3. clone git in a seperate folder from the virtual environment's git clone
+- change your model, and other utils through the model.py file in scripts/model

-4. run the test.py file
+- run the script through run.sh file
-   .\.env\Scripts\activate
-   python project\testing\scripts\test.py

-the data used is FashionMNIST